How To Set Healthy Boundaries In Dating

 What Are Healthy Boundaries?

 There are many different types of boundaries, ranging from personal to emotional to psychological.
 Carving out certain days of the week to spend time with your significant other is an example of setting boundaries.
 Similarly, turning off your phone and other electronic devices for the sake of having personal time is another way of taking care of yourself.
-It's up to each person to think about and set healthy boundaries in their life, especially when dating.
+It's up to each person to set healthy boundaries in their life, especially when dating.

 What Happens When People Fail to Set Healthy Boundaries?